2018 - 2019

 Science is alive at Meadlands.
 From Twitter messaging with Tim Peake to monitoring the birds that visit our grounds, children are encouraged to be curious about the wonderful world around them.
-As well as class science lessons we offer after school clubs in investigation, healthy helpers gardening club, chicken club and cookery club with a scientific twist.
-In 2016 as well as applying for the Silver Quality Mark (result due in the autumn term) we took part in a Guinness World Record longest DNA strand competition, won gold in the Richmond in Bloom grounds competition and had our scarecrows at Hampton Court Flower show.
+In 2016 we were awarded the Silver Quality Mark for Science.

 At Meadlands we deliver a high quality science education, providing the foundations for understanding the world.
 Our pupils are taught essential aspects of the knowledge, methods, processes and uses of science.
 We encourage children to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
 The children are able to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.